 - Registered NUI Galway Access students

-Graduates of NUI Galway (up to 3 years after graduation) have access to our information room at any time of the year, can register with Careers Connect and can avail of a 15min appointment outside term only.
+Graduates of NUI Galway (up to 3 years after finishing your studies at NUI Galway) have access to our information room at any time of the year, can register with Careers Connect and can avail of a 15min appointment outside term only.